 "If we are strong, our strength will speak for itself.
 If we are weak, words will be of no help."
 (JFK)

 Yep, sounds good..
 But I couldn't dodge some thoughts about the power of public relations, mainly in the context of the current day and age.
 Only if the rhetoric would truly reflect the driving forces and actions of politicians.
 Oh anyway.

 After some time spent learning about the local history and the struggles of freedom, I moved on and went towards the last place I had marked within the Dallas downtown area: the Reunion Hotel and Tower.

-Watching streams of red and white flowing like regulated rivers on multiple levels, accompanied with a occasional light trail from an airplane was fun, keeping me occupied a while.
-I was thinking of the different stories boxed in every car that passed this engineering marvel, then about civilization's achievements in general; and in the end, I emptied my mind completely.
-That was the point I began my way back home.
+Watching streams of red and white lights flowing like regulated rivers on multiple levels, accompanied by an occasional light trail from an airplane, was very cool.
+I stayed for a while, thinking of the different stories boxed in every car that passed this engineering marvel, and then about civilization's achievements in general.
+In the end, I just relaxed with the visuals, and happy, I began my way back home.

-In my eyes, it was a massive success, so it wasn't the last road trip I did on my own.
+In my eyes, the road trip was a massive success, so it wasn't the last time I went on my own.

 If you liked this article, you might enjoy other posts about my road trips in the USA, such as: